 This Basic Vocabulary List (BVL) is available as a pdf and students are strongly encouraged to memorise these words before starting with the CATC.
 On the MEMRI vocabulary training platform I have created a group of 4 courses containing the 2000 words of the Basic Vocabulary.
 This link will lead you to the first course.

 If a word occurs in a text and is NOT in the BVL, it will be supplied with a gloss only once, i.e. only the first time it occurs in the collection.
-In other words: the user is strongly advised to memorise the words presented with glosses in order to extend his vocabulary knowledge and to efficiently proceed to a next text in the collection.
+In other words: the user is strongly advised to memorise the words presented with glosses in order to expand his vocabulary knowledge and to be able to efficiently proceed to a next text in the collection (since a word re-occurring in a new text will not be provided with a gloss).
 With each text we supply a downloadable Excel worksheet containing the glosses of that text (download example).
 Furthermore we are experimenting with a course in the webapp Memrise to help the user to memorise these words.
 The total number of 'new' words in this subset is about 1300 words.
 This means a selection of 20 stories from the Arabian Nights consisting of 15000 words is fully covered with a vocabulary knowledge of 3300 words (2000 BVL + 1300 glosses).

 It is my experience as a teacher of Arabic that students can run into 'syntactic hurdles' while reading sentences.
 The hurdles are difficulties in recognizing the various constituents of a sentence and the relationships between these constituents.
 Earlier I have developed a set of codes inserted into sentences to help students overcome those syntactic hurdles and thus better understand what they are reading.
 The principles of the set of codes and hurdles are explained on a separate page.